12. Chasing a Ghost

 Unable to sit still for more than a few minutes, he moved from room to room.

-Sat in one of six matching chairs around the polished, ebony dining table with a crystal vase centerpiece; the centerpiece loaded with flowers and pheasant tail feathers and other plant stuff that Sara somehow arranged to look incredibly beautiful.
+Sat in one of six matching chairs around the polished, ebony dining table with a crystal vase centerpiece; the centerpiece loaded with flowers and pheasant tail feathers and other plant stuff that Sara arranged to look beautiful.

 Did some finger drumming.